 My cycle to work is about 3.6km and takes maybe 15 minutes, which I think is about the perfect length.
 It's enough that I'm getting at least a small amount of regular exercise, but not so long that it ever feels tedious, and even on the rare occasions when there's serious rain (or it's dark on the way home in winter) it's not too daunting.
 It's also an attractive route, much of it quite pleasant cycling.
 I begin with a description, which I follow with some commentary on Oxford cycling infrastructure, on which it doesn't shed such a flattering light. (more…)

-A dual network strategy for cycling only makes sense if we have a bimodal population of cyclists.
-To illustrate this, consider Frideswide Square, where the planners are clearly picturing something like this. (more…)
+A dual network strategy for cycling would only make sense if we had a bimodal population of cyclists.
+To illustrate this, consider Frideswide Square, where the planners are clearly picturing something like this.

 Taking advantage of the last few weeks of nice weather, we visited Harcourt Aboretum on the last Sunday of October and then Warburg Nature Reserve on the first Sunday of November. (more…)